BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] After completing all onboarding steps, user sees a completion screen
+- [x] After completing all onboarding steps, user sees a completion screen
-- [ ] Completion screen confirms settings have been saved
+- [x] Completion screen confirms settings have been saved
-- [ ] User sees a "Get Started" or "Go to Dashboard" button
+- [x] User sees a "Get Started" or "Go to Dashboard" button
-- [ ] Clicking the button redirects user to main dashboard
+- [x] Clicking the button redirects user to main dashboard
-- [ ] System marks user as onboarded (onboarded_at timestamp set)
+- [x] System marks user as onboarded (onboarded_at timestamp set)
-- [ ] User should not see onboarding flow again on subsequent logins
+- [x] User should not see onboarding flow again on subsequent logins
-- [ ] If user refreshes during onboarding, they can resume where they left off
+- [ ] If user refreshes during onboarding, they can resume where they left off (needs verification)
-- [ ] User can skip optional steps but required steps must be completed
+- [ ] User can skip optional steps but required steps must be completed (all steps are required)

 **Maybe App Reference:**